yussypu/gavel/docs/technical-deep-dive.md

 Snapshot save writes a header, per side ladder bases, and all live orders (ladder orders in FIFO walk order, the rest in id order), and verifies the reconstructed digest on load.
-Snapshot-plus-tail replay producing the same hash as full replay is a test, which catches any state the snapshot forgot to carry.
+Snapshot plus tail replay producing the same hash as full replay is a test, which catches any state the snapshot forgot to carry.

 ## Deterministic simulation testing